AdaCore/training_material/courses/codepeer/010_codepeer.rst

       type T is record
          I : Integer;
       end record;

       procedure Take_In_Out (R : in out T) is begin
          R.I := R.I + 1;
       end Take_In_Out;

       procedure Take_Out (R : out T; B : Boolean) is begin
          Take_In_Out (R);  -- R is 'out' but used as 'in out' end Take_Out;

+   begin
+      null;
+   end In_Out;

-``in_out.adb:13:7: medium warning: suspicious input R.I: depends on input value of out-parameter``
+|``in_out.adb:13:7: medium warning: suspicious input R.I: depends on input value of out-parameter``

 ------------------
 Unread Parameter
 ------------------

-Parameter of mode in out is always assigned before being read (could be changed to mode out)
+A parameter of an elementary type of mode in out is assigned on all paths through the subprogram before any reads, and so could be declared with mode :ada:`out`.

+..
+   codepeer example (4.1.4 - unread parameter)

 .. code:: Ada
    :number-lines: 1